-To prevent time waste and classroom disruption, students are expected to arrive to class on time.
+In order to prevent time waste and classroom disruption, students are expected to arrive to class, or in the zoom session, on time.
 In some circumstances, students may know in advance they will be late to a class and should notify the faculty in those instances.
-Any more than three tardies may be counted as an absence by the faculty.
+Any more than three tardies will be counted as an absence by the faculty.
 Students who come to class late more than three times will be reported to the Assistant Dean and Registrar.
 A meeting will be set between the Assistant Dean and Registrar to determine the cause.
-The outcome of this meeting may lead to an administrative withdrawal from the class if the instances of tardiness are too excessive or it is deemed that additional tardies will occur.
+The outcome of this meeting may lead to an administrative withdrawal from the class if the instances of tardiness are too excessive or it's deemed that additional tardies will occur.
 In the event of an administrative withdrawal, the mark of "W" will appear on the student's official record for the course.